shapehq/framna-docs/README.md

 ## 📖 Getting Started with Shape Docs

-Details on getting started showing documentation on Shape Docs can be [found on our Conflouence](https://shapedk.atlassian.net/wiki/spaces/DEVELOPERS/pages/3795615745/Shape+Docs).
+Details on getting started showing documentation on Shape Docs can be [found on our Confluence](https://shapedk.atlassian.net/wiki/spaces/DEVELOPERS/pages/3795615745/Shape+Docs).

+## ✨ Design

+This section documents key decisions that were made during the design of Shape Docs.

+### Multiple Authentication Providers

+Users are allowed to sign in with multiple authentication providers.
+They can sign in using either GitHub or a magic link.
+This is key for employees who are also invited as guests on the email associated with their GitHub account.
+When they sign in using a magic link, they will have access to the repositories that their GitHub account has access to.
+For users who are both invited as guests and have access through their GitHub account, the access granted by their GitHub account takes priority.